xgmitt00-220814/Type1toUnicode/README.md

 * In some PDF documents, GIDs are simply numbers.
 These are usually generated arbitrarily and change file by file.
 Again, technically it would be possible to repair them, but you'd have to prepare separate JSON file for each of them.

 ## Is there a more effective way to construct the JSON file?
 If there is, we didn't find it.
-But there must be some pattern for codes 128 to 255, because GID naming scheme was consistent across about 200 magazines (barring a few exceptions).
-We suspect the the resultant mapping could be affected by two factors:
+But in our case, the GID naming scheme was consistent across about 200 magazines (barring a few exceptions).
+Frankly, it's almost suspicious it had remained constant over 20 years.
+It's possible the editors created their own custom mapping for Czech, Slovak and other languages that usually appear in the magazines.
+If not, we suspect the the resultant mapping could be affected by two factors:

 1. How the glyphs were ordered in the original font.
 When we decoded font /GKCMAE+Arial068.313 from the [sample document](https://github.com/xgmitt00-220814/Type1toUnicode/files/15382176/T1tU_sample.zip), there was string "Monotype:Arial_Regular:Version_2.76_Microsoft_ArialArial068.313".
 We googled the name and downloaded the font from this site: